 Some news sources say Taylor brought her A-game to SNL last weekend.
 Others say it was more of an insipid attempt at comedy.
 How can opinions be so diverse?

 Personally, I saw this show.
 The opening monologue song was both funny and cute.
 I didn’t care much for the View segment.
 This was as far as some bloggers commented, and to be honest it’s hardly fair.
-Taylor was doing an impersonation of someone who can’t act in front of the camera, on purpose.
-The entertainment show was slightly better.
+Taylor was doing an impersonation of Kate Gosselin who can’t act in front of the camera, on purpose.
+The entertainment show skit was better.